FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 ![STH Raw Data](Images/QueryTimeSeriesValues.png)

-In the response payload we can see that the name of the changed attribute is "speed", follows with the values that have been changed within different time periods.
-For Example; we can see that the speed value 22 is happened on "2018-03-05T12:00:56:728Z".
+In the response payload we can see that the name of the changed attribute is "speed", follows with the values that have been changed within different time periods. for example, we can see that the timestamp corresponding to the speed value of 22 is "2018-03-05T12:00:56:728Z".

 ## Resolution and Aggregation

 **aggrMethod:** The aggregation method.
 The STH component supports the following aggregation methods: _max_ (maximum value), _min_ (minimum value), _sum_ (sum of all the samples) and sum2 (sum of the square value of all the samples) for numeric attribute values and occur for attributes values of type string.
-Combining the information provided by these aggregated methods with the number of samples, it is possible to calculate probabilistic values such as the average value, the variance as well as the standard deviation.
-It is a mandatory parameter.

 **aggrPeriod:** Aggregation period or resolution.
 A fixed resolution determines the origin time format and the possible offsets.
 It is a mandatory parameter.
 Resolution or aggregation period is the time period by which the aggregated time series information is grouped.
 Possible valid resolution values supported by the STH are: month, day, hour, minute and second.
 Note: In our example, aggregated time series context information is set for a resolution of minutes because we are performing changes on attribute’s value in seconds.
 Therefore,  if values are changing in hourly manner then we set the aggregated time period parameter to day so we can see the underlying hourly changes.